megacamelus/forage-examples/readme.md

         </dependency>
 ```

-Note: this is because CEQ is still using 4.14.0 which is missing some fixes available on 4.14.1-SNAPSHOT
+**NOTE**: this is because CEQ is still using 4.14.0 which is missing some fixes available on 4.14.1-SNAPSHOT

-Step 2
+## Step 2: remove camel-quarkus-langchain4j-tools

 ```
         <dependency>